 - 6.2.1.1.2 All written, final reports shall be kept along with complete copies of all documents reviewed and other associated documents such as notes from interviews in a secure and confidential location, i.e., the confidential personnel files of Presbytery of Geneva. - 6.2.1.2 Corrective action (up to and including termination) will be taken against those violating this policy.
-When considering the nature of the corrective action, the Response Team shall take into account the nature of the conduct, whether the conduct involved one discrete action or was a series of actions; the present and future safety and well-being of PoG's employees; and, the likelihood of retaliation by the offending person(s). - 6.2.1.3 The Response Team will timely and reasonably inform the parties of the status of the investigation. - 6.2.1.3.1 Upon completion of the investigation, the Response Team shall inform person(s) who reported, the person(s) subjected to the offending conduct, and the person(s) about who the complaint was made of the final determination and the team shall immediately implement all corrective actions set forth in the final report. - 6.2.1.3.2 If it has not done so already, regardless of the outcome of the investigation, the Response Team shall inform the person(s) who reported and the person(s) subjected to the conduct of their legal protections and their potential right to seek redress under federal, state, or local laws in writing. - 6.2.1.4 To the extent permitted, the Response Team shall not share the specific details of any corrective action(s) taken.
+When considering the nature of the corrective action, the Response Team shall take into account the nature of the conduct, whether the conduct involved one discrete action or was a series of actions; the present and future safety and well-being of PoG's employees; and, the likelihood of retaliation by the offending person(s).
+To the extent reasonably possible, when determining corrective action, the Response Team shall not consult with person who received the complaint being acted upon or any employee of PoG outside of the Presbytery Leader or the Stated Clerk. - 6.2.1.3 The Response Team will timely and reasonably inform the parties of the status of the investigation. - 6.2.1.3.1 Upon completion of the investigation, the Response Team shall inform person(s) who reported, the person(s) subjected to the offending conduct, and the person(s) about who the complaint was made of the final determination and the team shall immediately implement all corrective actions set forth in the final report. - 6.2.1.3.2 If it has not done so already, regardless of the outcome of the investigation, the Response Team shall inform the person(s) who reported and the person(s) subjected to the conduct of their legal protections and their potential right to seek redress under federal, state, or local laws in writing. - 6.2.1.4 To the extent permitted, the Response Team shall not share the specific details of any corrective action(s) taken.
 The team shall inform the Committee on Operations of all investigations and the corrective actions taken by the team by submitting a written, final report to Committee on Operations at its meeting immediately following the conclusion of the investigation.
 The Committee on Operations may receive the team's final, written report in an executive session, and shall include a summary of the report in its official minutes.
 The summary shall include a summary of the complained conduct, whether the Response Team determined that the conduct had indeed occurred and whether said conduct violated this policy and whether action was taken based on those findings.
 To the extent possible, no information which might be used to identify the individuals involved should be included in the summary.
-Pursuant to G-3.0109 b., the Committee on Operations "may rescind or amend the actions of the [team] in the same way actions of [a committee] are modified.
+Pursuant to G-3.0109 b., the Committee on Operations "may rescind or amend the actions of the [team] in the same way actions of [a committee] are modified."
 G-3.0109b.